vtexdocs/help-center-content/docs/faq/en/why-was-the-marketplace-order-not-integrated.md

 ---
-title: Why was the marketplace order not integrated?
+title: 'Why was the marketplace order not integrated?'
 id: frequentlyAskedQuestions_717
 status: CHANGED
 createdAt: 2017-04-27T22:28:15.676Z